Undergraduate Admitted Student Next Steps

 Make connections and thrive

-Our newest residence hall in the center of campus is home to most of CCA’s first- and second-year resident students.
-You’ll live on campus for your first two years and have access to on-site social events, counseling services, and residential programming—and a meal plan centered in our brand new cafe—which makes it easier to get to know your peers, your neighbors, and yourself.
+Our welcoming residence hall in the center of our San Francisco campus is home to most of CCA’s first- and second-year resident students.
+You’ll live on campus for your first two years and have access to on-site social events, counseling services, residential programming, and a meal plan centered in our brand new cafe.
+This makes it much easier to get to know your peers, your neighbors, and yourself.
 Recent residence hall activities include:

 - Language Lounges